RTEMS/rtems-docs/c-user/timer_manager.rst

 can be configured to have a floating point context in which case it would be safe to perform floating point operations from a task-based timer.
 Most of the time, executing floating point instructions from an interrupt service routine is not considered safe.
-However, since the Timer Server task is non-preemptible, only directives allowed from an ISR can be called in the timer service routine.
+The timer service routines invoked by the Timer Server may block, however, since this blocks the Timer Server itself, other timer service routines that are already pending do not run until the blocked timer service routine finished its work.

 The Timer Server is designed to remain blocked until a task-based timer fires.
 This reduces the execution overhead of the Timer Server.